JimmyDore/artwithcoding/README.md

 ### What It Does
 The project creates animated grids of geometric shapes where each shape can be:
-- **Multiple shape types** including squares, circles, triangles, hexagons, pentagons, stars, and diamonds
+- **Multiple shape types** including squares, circles, triangles, hexagons, pentagons, stars, diamonds, and fractal Koch snowflakes
-- **Geometrically distorted** using mathematical functions (sine waves, Perlin noise, circular patterns)
+- **Geometrically distorted** using 20 mathematical functions (sine waves, Perlin noise, circular patterns, spiral warps, lens effects, moiré patterns, etc.)
-- **Dynamically colored** using various schemes (rainbow, gradient, neon, temperature-based, etc.)
+- **Dynamically colored** using 20 schemes (rainbow, gradient, neon, cyberpunk, thermal, vaporwave, etc.)
-- **Audio-reactive** to music and sound input in real-time
 - **Interactively controlled** through keyboard shortcuts and parameters
 - **Mixed or uniform** shape distribution across the grid